-The recent decision by Lloyds of London to ban drinking during working hours has provoked massive debate.
+The recent decision by Lloyds of London to ban drinking during working hours has provoked massive debate when it comes to enacting HR policies.
 The organisation reportedly made its stand and introduced a zero tolerance policy when an analysis showed that around half of all disciplinary and grievance cases it was dealing with were alcohol related.

 Regardless of your views on whether a lunchtime tipple is acceptable or not, the decision has highlighted the need for clear HR policies on issues that have the potential to pose a risk to clients, customers or colleagues, or those which can affect people’s ability to perform at work.